rust-lang/this-week-in-rust/draft/2020-06-02-this-week-in-rust.md

 # We Stand With You

-Since our previous issue, there has been a lot of news about the civil rights discourse in the United States, spawned by the killing of an innocent member of the African American community.
-The Black Lives Matter movement has gained a lot of traction in bringing to attention the social injustices that haunt all people of color.
+Since our previous issue, there has been a lot of news about the civil rights discourse in the United States, spawned by the murder of George Floyd by a member of the Minneapolis Police Department.
+We stand with Black Lives Matter and our black siblings now and always.

 We believe that Rustaceans have a duty to our community and to the rest of the world to ensure that people feel comfortable and welcome wherever they